Last updated on December 26, 2022

 The Regent Diamond is one of the legendary gemstones with a truly fascinating history that began more than 320 years ago.
 Like many of the world’s famous diamonds, the gem accompanied by rumours, greed and murder never ceases to intrigue and attract.

 Origin of the Regent Diamond

 According to morbid myths surrounding the gem, the slave who discovered the enormous pale blue diamond, weighing 410 carats in rough, smuggled it out of the mines, concealed within the bandages of a self-inflicted wound.
 The slave reached coastal areas where he met an Englishman who was a captain of a ship and offered him 50% of the proceeds of the sale of the stone if he helped him escape from the country.

 After the slave boarded the ship to Bombay, the captain decided to acquire the stone for himself, murdered the slave and throw the body overboard.
 Once the vessel reached Bombay, the captain found an Indian diamond merchant named Jamchand and sold him the diamond for about £1,000.
-Afterwards, according to the legend, the captain, in a state of severe depression for the crime committed by him, committed suicide by hanging himself.
+Afterwards, according to the legend, the captain, in a state of severe depression from the crime, committed suicide by hanging himself.

 The Regent Diamond and Thomas Pitt

 After returning to England in 1709, Thomas Pitt started looking for buyers for his exceptional diamond.
 In 1717, the gem was sold for about £135,000 to Philippe II, the Duke of Orleans, appointed Regent after King Louis XIV after his death in 1715.
 Since then, the diamond was known as the Regent Diamond.

 During the French Revolution, the French crown jewels, including the Regent Diamond, the Sancy and the Hope Diamond, were stolen from the royal treasury in Paris, in 1792.
 Some of the jewels were later discovered, but the location of the Regent Diamond remained a mystery until it was found in a Paris garret, hidden in a hole under the roof.